 Like ricochet.
 But if you ask my husband, my kids, or my brother-in-law and his family, they pronounce it: Dee Nick O chay uh.

 Why the difference?
-Until a few years ago everyone pronounced it the same (the first way), but then my brother-in-law backpacked through Europe.
-On one of his stops, he visited the original DeNecochea house in the Basque region of Spain and learned, not only do we American DeNecochea’s spell it wrong, we say it wrong too.
+Our whole clan pronounced it the same (the first way), until my brother-in-law backpacked through Europe.
+By chance, he met some Basques in Spain and learned, not only do we American DeNecochea’s spell it wrong, we say it wrong too.
 He promptly decided to start pronouncing his last name according the original Basque style.
 My husband followed suit.
 And then my kids.
 And then my brother-in-law started a family.
 And now his wife and their kids all use the original pronunciation.

 I tried the original pronunciation for a while.
 If it meant enough for my husband to change it, then I could too, right?
 Wrong.
 After a few embarrassing introduction encounters, the worst culminating in shaking my son’s new teacher’s hand and saying, “Hi, my name is Rachelle … uhhhh,” awkward head tilt as I searched the air for the right way to say my own name, then, in mid-sentence, decide changing my last name twice was excessive especially since I’ve only been married once, to the same man, for nineteen years, I reverted back to, De Nick O Shay.